timgit/pg-boss/docs/configuration.md

     Only alphanumeric and underscore allowed, length: <= 50 characters

+### Queue options

+* **uuid** - string, defaults to "v1"

+    job uuid format used, "v1" or "v4"

 * **monitorStateIntervalSeconds** - int, default undefined

     Specifies how often in seconds an instance will fire the `monitor-states` event.
 Cannot be less than 1.
+This is only available

 * **monitorStateIntervalMinutes** - int, default undefined

     Specifies how often in minutes an instance will fire the `monitor-states` event.
 Cannot be less than 1.
 Do not use if using `monitorStateIntervalSeconds`.

-### Job creation options

-* **uuid** - string, defaults to "v1"

-    uuid format used, "v1" or "v4"

-### Job fetch options
 * **newJobCheckInterval**, int

     interval to check for new jobs in milliseconds, must be >=100